 Often times I find it beneficial to look outside of one's own industry for inspiration.
 There is often a lot of practical wisdom to be gained from areas that seem unrelated to our own domain, and possibly even similar problems that have already been solved.
 This has proven valuable to me before, when I was a software developer in the furniture industry - where I found that drawing inspiration from the fashion industry could be helpful in furniture.
-When working on web apps that render user-customized furniture online, I remember admiring that Nike came out with a particularly impressive user experience for designing and visualizing your own sneaker - a wizard that allowed you to choose colors and styles to make your shoe your own.
+When working on web apps that render user-customized furniture online, I remember being particularly impressed by the user experience that Nike came out with for designing and visualizing your own sneaker - a wizard that allowed you to choose colors and styles to make your shoe your own.

-The Gang of Four themselves applied ideas from architecture through Christopher Alexander's 1977 book A Pattern Language in their monumental work Design Patterns.
-A Pattern Language proposed that we create a language around common problems and their solutions.
-Although specific to architecture, the idea of the work was that other industries such as interior design and engineering can apply the same methodology; and The Gang of Four's Design Patterns was their application of a common pattern language to programming.
+The Gang of Four themselves applied ideas from Christopher Alexander's 1977 architectural book A Pattern Language in their monumental work Design Patterns.
+Alexander's A Pattern Language proposed that we create a language around common problems and their solutions.
+Although written about architecture, the idea of the work was that other industries such as interior design and engineering can apply the same methodology; and The Gang of Four's Design Patterns was their application of his idea of a common pattern language to programming.
 Thus, one of the most influential books in software engineering is the result of engineers embracing philosophies from other professional disciplines.

 It seems with this shift not only the Gang of Four's object oriented patterns, but design patterns in general, are beginning to be questioned.
-It's not unheard of to hear the opinion that reaching for a design pattern is a recipe for adding unneeded complexity at best, or at worst maybe even stigmatized as typically being a junior developer's over-zealous attempt to apply something they learned in CS school to a situation that doesn't call for it.
+It's not unheard of to hear the opinion that reaching for a design pattern is a recipe for adding unneeded complexity at best, or at worst perceived as a junior developer's over-zealous attempt to apply something they learned in CS school to a situation that doesn't call for it.

 Now, there is plenty to be said about the wrong pattern being applied to a problem.
-But to say it's a problem with patterns in general is surely throwing the baby out with the bath water, and in many situations blaming a problem on the act of using a pattern may also be a case of blaming it on the first thing we see rather than digging further into the problem.
+But to say it's a problem with patterns in general is surely throwing the baby out with the bath water.
 It is important to realize that patterns are always a potential solution to a problem, never the solution to the problem.
 An approach is never going to exhaustively solve all problems; rather it should solve a problem as elegantly and thoroughly as possible while not creating too many others.

-But even if we are not reciting ideas from Design Patterns each morning in planning for the next task at hand, software engineers still have common problems to solve on a daily basis - whether object oriented or functional.
-Just as architects, civil and mechanical engineers, and interior designers do.
+But even if we are not reciting ideas from Design Patterns each morning in planning for the next task at hand, software engineers still have common problems to solve on a daily basis - whether object oriented or functional - just as architects, civil and mechanical engineers, and interior designers do.
 In any of the above professions and many more, it would be irrational to refuse to identify and apply nomenclature to a common problem that has a common solution.
-Just as suggested by Christopher Alexander and company in A Pattern Language, we can benefit from having a common design language in our respective fields.
+Just as suggested by Christopher Alexander et al. in A Pattern Language, we can benefit from having a common design language in our respective fields.
 By doing so we can focus on the big picture, composing known solutions to known problems, so we can spend more time solving big problems that we haven't thought of yet.

 Learning from Others